Oles Dovgiy: Professional career

-Oles Dovgiy started working in 1997 as a legal assistant at the Ukrainian Association of Young Lawyers.
+Dovgiy started working in 1997 as a legal assistant at the Ukrainian Association of Young Lawyers.
 Starting 1998, he worked as an assistant to the head of the insurance company Credo Classic (now UNICA Ukraine).
 Oles was one of the managers of the Nova Records and Western Thunder group of companies and was the founder of the first Ukrainian DVD company.
 Along with his partners, he established one of the pioneering Ukrainian internet service providers and Synerhiya Company, the first company in the Ukrainian market to start selling advertising in movie theaters.
 Dovgiy and his partners founded the country's first online store selling audio and video content.

 Among Dovgiy's early business projects was a joint publishing project with ABABAGALAMAGA Publishing House, which published and sold more than 5 million children's books of the Mini-Dyvo series.
 This was the biggest number of books in the history of Ukrainian book publishing.

 According to his tax declaration, Oles Dovgiy made his first million dollars at the age of 21.

 Political career

-In the 2006, local election Oles Dovgiy was elected to Kyiv City Council, where he was later elected Deputy chairman and Secretary of Kyiv City Council.

-In the 2008, snap elections to Kyiv City Council, he was re-elected as a council member and as Deputy chairman and Secretary of Kyiv City Council for a second term.

-In 2011, Oles Dovgiy resigned as Secretary of Kyiv City Council at his own request protesting against the policies of Viktor Yanukovych.
+In the 2006 Ukrainian local elections Dovgiy was elected to Kyiv City Council, where he was later elected deputy chairman and Secretary of Kyiv City Council.
+In the 2008 snap elections to Kyiv City Council, he was re-elected as a council member and as deputy chairman and Secretary of Kyiv City Council for a second term.
+In 2011, Dovgiy resigned as Secretary of Kyiv City Council at his own request protesting against the policies of Viktor Yanukovych.

-In October 2014, during the snap parliamentary election, he was elected People's Deputy of Ukraine in constituency No. 102 (Kirovohrad oblast).
+During the 2014 Ukrainian parliamentary election he was elected as a People's Deputy of Ukraine in Ukraine's 102nd electoral district, located in Kirovohrad Oblast.
+He was re-elected in the 2019 election.

-On 18 September 2015, MP Dovgiy joined the Will of the People group of MPs as one of its leaders.
+On 18 September 2015, Dovgiy joined the People's Will parliamentary group.
+Dovgiy was close to President Petro Poroshenko, and frequently brought People's Will to support his initiatives while he was in office.

-On 10 November 2016, Dovgiy was elected as official representative of industrialists, entrepreneurs and employers in the Parliament.
-He also chaired the Office of Business Representatives in the Verkhovna Rada.
-Later, his parliamentary immunity was lifted by the Ukrainian parliament on 11 July 2017, because of suspicions of fraud with land.
-However, the Specialized Anti-Corruption Prosecutor's Office soon closed the case against Oles Dovgiy and found the accusations baseless.
+On 10 November 2016, Dovgiy was elected as official representative of industrialists, entrepreneurs and employers in the Verkhovna Rada (Ukrainian parliament).
+He also chaired the Office of Business Representatives.
+Later, his parliamentary immunity was lifted by the Rada on 11 July 2017 on suspicion of involvement in illegal allocations of land in Kyiv.
+The Specialized Anti-Corruption Prosecutor's Office closed the case against Oles Dovgiy and found the accusations baseless in December of that year.

-On 21 July 2019, Dovgiy was re-elected as a People's Deputy in the snap parliamentary election in constituency No. 102 (Kirovohrad oblast).